Rafaellinos/ocp17/java_generics.md

     }
 }
 ```

 ## Limitations

 - Cannot call `new T()`, not allowed
 - Create array of generic type
 - call `instanceof`. `List<Integer>` and `List<String` look the same for java (`List`)
   - :warning: Remember, generics types are dropped
-- use primitive as generic type.
+- Use primitive as generic type.
 - create `static` variable as a generic parameter
   - the type is related to the instance of a class

 ## Generics in methods level